Pro Se Litigant

 The greatest asset of a stalker group is also its greatest weakness.
 The group profiles its victim to discover what deeds will create maximum trauma.
 The victim sees a finite repeating pattern from an array of supposed strangers.
 After a period of bafflement, the target will recognize that he or she is being stalked by proxy.

 Andre Paul Becklin was accused of stalking his ex-girlfriend, Mary Alison McGee.
-At his trial, the Prosecutor presented evidence that Becklin had directed several of his friends to follow McGee and report back to him regarding her activities.
+At his trial, held in Washington State Court, the Prosecutor presented evidence that Becklin spent time directing several of his friends to follow Mary McGee and report back to him regarding her activities.
 The State argued:

 “Assistance.
 Aiding and abetting.
 That's what it is, that's what this case is about, is enlisting others to do your own dirty work, and that's what Mr. Becklin did.